SURFnet/eduhub-configurator/README.md

 The path to the gateway configuration file.
 This file must exist and be readable and writable for the application process.

+### `SECRETS_KEY_FILE`

+Path to a file containing a 192 bit hexadecimal secret used for encoding and decoding proxy options.

 ### `PIPELINE`

 The name of the pipeline to be configured in the gateway configuration file.